Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 Indoor Lighting

-The lighting in your home’s primary function is illuminating darkness so you can see and move around safely; it’s also utilised for tasks and decorative purposes.
+The primary function of lighting in your home is to illuminate the darkness so you can see and move around safely; it’s also utilised for tasks and decorative purposes.

 The lighting should enhance every room of your home to look the best possible while being pleasant and relaxing to sit in.